2018-04 | May 2021

 Regional Consumption Responses and the Aggregate Fiscal Multiplier

 We use regional variation in the American Recovery and Reinvestment Act (2009-2012) to analyze the effect of government spending on consumer spending.
-Our consumption data come from household-level retail purchases in Nielsen and auto purchases from Equifax credit balances.
-We estimate that a $1 increase in county-level government spending increases consumer spending by $0.29.
-We translate the regional consumption responses to an aggregate fiscal multiplier using a multi-region, New Keynesian model with heterogeneous agents and incomplete markets.
-Our model successfully generates the estimated positive local multiplier, a result that distinguishes our incomplete markets model from models with complete markets.
-The aggregate consumption multiplier is 0.64, which implies an output multiplier higher than one.
-The aggregate consumption multiplier is almost twice the local estimate because trade linkages propagate government spending across regions.
+Our consumption data come from household-level retail purchases in the Nielsen scanner data and auto purchases from Equifax credit balances.
+We estimate that a $1 increase in county-level government spending increases local non-durable consumer spending by $0.29 and local auto spending by $0.09.
+We translate the regional consumption responses to an aggregate fiscal multiplier using a multi-region, New Keynesian model with heterogeneous agents, incomplete markets, and trade linkages.
+Our model is consistent with the estimated positive local multiplier, a result that distinguishes our incomplete markets model from models with complete markets.
+At the zero lower bound, the aggregate consumption multiplier is twice as large as the local multiplier because trade linkages propagate government spending across regions.